-Kaja Kallas is an Estonian Liberal MEP and a European Young Leader
+Kaja Kallas is the prospective Prime Minister of Estonia, a former Liberal MEP and a European Young Leader

 When I tell in Europe that I come from Estonia, most people react by saying something like, “Oh you are the digital natives!”, or “I know, it’s the digital country”.